ruhui0806/dev-academy-2023-exercise/README.md

 <li> The page will display MongoDB URI, which will be added to your application.
 The URI looks like this:

     mongodb+srv://ruhuiwensahla:<password>@cluster0.o1opl.mongodb.net/citybike?retryWrites=true&w=majority
-<li> Create a .env file under the root of server folder.
-Copy paste the link above to the .env file and name it as "MONGODB_URI" (like below).
+<li>  Copy paste the link above to the .env file (in the server folder) and name it as "MONGODB_URI" (like below).
 Replace the "password" tag with your password for database connection:

-    MONGODB_URI= "mongodb+srv://ruhuiwensahla:<password>@cluster0.o1opl.mongodb.net/citybike?retryWrites=true&w=majority"
+    MONGODB_URI = "mongodb+srv://ruhuiwensahla:<password>@cluster0.o1opl.mongodb.net/citybike?retryWrites=true&w=majority"

 <li>
 <br></br>